Rohithegade02/PatientDashBoardApp/README.md

 - Follow React hooks best practices
 - Use absolute imports for cleaner code

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

 - **Expo Team**: For the excellent development platform
 - **NativeWind**: For Tailwind CSS in React Native